 "...
 I wonder how many paid actors they've hired this year?
 I know most were actors in our season.
 I can't believe it hasn't come out yet," former groom Telv Williams wrote on Instagram when discussing the 2019 cast.

-Some of last year's cast, including disaster couple Billy Vincent and Susie Bradley, along with Mike Gunner, Sam Ball and Dino Hira, were revealed to have backgrounds in acting, while Jessika Power and Melissa Lucarelli have modelling experience.
+Some of the 2019 cast, including disaster couple Billy Vincent and Susie Bradley, along with Mike Gunner, Sam Ball and Dino Hira, were revealed to have backgrounds in acting, while Jessika Power and Melissa Lucarelli had modelling experience.

 "They're always fishing for one-liners," Jono explained.